 It is easy to overstate this “identity” problem in many situations.
 Consider another famous blogger – Perez Hilton.
 His blog publishes tabloid gossip.
 If you want to see the latest celebrity doing something regrettable, this is the site for you.

 Hilton personalizes his site, and his name is indeed the domain name itself.
 Does this mean people would stop coming if you purchased the blog from him and he stopped being active on it?
 No, not really.
 People come to the site to see celebrities make asses out of themselves.
 Whether Perez is on it or not is secondary.
-His absence probably would make little difference.
+His absence probably would make little difference to a website valuation calculation.

 Another issue to consider is the value a site might have in relation to your business that it does not have for other potential buyers.
 This value can be a bit difficult to explain in a vacuum, so let’s look at an example.